jrmcauliffe00/flow-diagram/README.md

 # Flow Diagram Library

-A powerful TypeScript library for creating, manipulating, and visualizing flow diagrams.
-Perfect for building MCP tools, web applications, and any system that needs to represent processes, workflows, or decision trees as visual diagrams.
+A TypeScript library for creating, manipulating, and visualizing flow diagrams.
+Includes an MCP server for LLM integration.

 ## Features

-- 🎯 **TypeScript-first**: Full type safety and excellent developer experience
+- TypeScript-first with full type safety
-- 🎨 **Multiple Visualization Formats**: SVG, HTML, Mermaid, JSON, and text output
+- Multiple visualization formats (SVG, HTML, Mermaid, JSON, text)
-- 🔧 **Rich API**: Create, modify, and manipulate flow diagrams programmatically
+- Rich API for creating and modifying diagrams
-- 📐 **Auto-layout**: Automatic positioning with hierarchical, circular, and grid layouts
+- Auto-layout with hierarchical, circular, and grid layouts
-- 🎭 **Customizable Styling**: Full control over node and edge appearance
+- Customizable styling for nodes and edges
-- 🧩 **Helper Functions**: Pre-built templates for common flow patterns
+- Helper functions for common flow patterns
-- ✅ **Validation**: Built-in diagram validation and error checking
+- Built-in validation and serialization
-- 🔄 **Serialization**: Save and load diagrams as JSON

 ## Quick Start